 Safe: Keep safe by being careful not to give out personal information – such as your name, email, phone number, home address, or school name – to people who you don’t trust online…

 Meeting:Meeting someone you have only been in touch with online can be dangerous.
 Only do so with your parents’ or carers’ permission and even then only when they can be present…

 Accepting: Accepting emails, IM messages, or opening files, pictures or texts from people you don’t know or trust can lead to problems – they may contain viruses or nasty messages!…

 Reliable: Someone online may be lying about who they are, and information you find on the internet may not be reliable…

 Telling: Tell your parent, carer or a trusted adult if someone or something makes you feel uncomfortable or worried.
 You can report online abuse to the police at: www.thinkuknow.co.uk

-The children will need kit (including trainers please) on a Wednesday and on a Thursday.
+The children will need to bring in PE kit (including trainers please) on a Wednesday and on a Tuesday.
+They are now back to changing in school.
 Please can children ensure they are wearing proper school kit of blue or black shorts, yellow school t-shirt and green hooded jumper and in colder weather, school tracksuit bottoms or plain black ones.
-When the weather gets wetter, please bring in a carrier bag for muddy trainers to avoid kit getting wet and dirty.
+When the weather is wetter, please bring in a carrier bag for muddy trainers to avoid kit getting wet and dirty.